-Exemption requested by the NWW group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION NWW response to Commission position Commission response to revised Joint Recommendation Whiting caught with bottom trawls and seines >80mm and pelagic trawls and beam trawls (80-119mm) to catch whiting in the Eastern Channel (VIId) EWG Existing provision but with a request to also include beam trawls (BT2).
+Exemption requested by the NWW group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION NWW response to Commission position Commission response to revised Joint Recommendation Whiting caught with bottom trawls and seines >80mm and pelagic trawls and beam trawls (80-119mm) to catch whiting in the Eastern Channel (VIId) EWG_Existing provision but with a request to also include beam trawls (BT2).
 No supporting information has been provided to substantiate this extended request.
 Suggested additional data to be requested: a) Data on the fishery, including catch and discard quantities.
 Plenary Additional fishery information provided to PLEN 18-02 by France, Netherlands and UK.
 Data for UK is not clearly explained but the quantities appear to be small.
 Information indicates that most catches are made by French trawlers and that the BT2 gear does not appear to add significant quantities.
 STECF concludes that the addition of BT2 does not materially alter the original justification and evidence for this exemption.
 EXISTING EXEMPTION, MODIFIED TO INCLUDE BT2 The Commission can accept this exemption.
 Ok Ok Combined de minimis for Gadoids (cod, haddock, whiting) caught using bottom trawls, EWG This request involves the use of 'safeguards' and the approach was evaluated by STECF Plenary 2018-01.
-EWG 18-06 note that studies on selectivity have been provided only for the Irish fleets NEW EXEMPTION Combined de minimis The Commission rejects this exemption given the lack of scientific justification for the exemption and the risks associated with this high Single stock de minimis for Cod 80mm+ 7b-c 7e-k 7% 2019 2020 then 6% in 2021 NWW Group is asked to submit their request for single stock de minimis for cod and haddock in a separate Joint Recommendation to allow
+EWG 18-06 note that studies on selectivity have been provided only for the Irish fleets NEW EXEMPTION Combined de minimis The Commission rejects this exemption given the lack of scientific justification for the exemption and the risks associated with this high Single stock de minimis for Cod 80mm+ 7b-c 7e-k 7% 2019 2020 then 6% in 2021 The Commission accepts a 1 year provisional exemption for these singles stocks.
+The Member States are invited to submit to the